abalali794/orthopedics-hospital-outpatient-budget-model/README.md

 ## Recommendations (what I would do with this budget)

-The FY2026 plan is achievable on paper, but the model highlights two issues that will likely prevent the service line from actually delivering the budget as written: (1) the OR is modeled above capacity, and (2) margin compression is being driven by supply/implant economics.
-If leadership wants the same case growth with stable profitability, the operational and cost levers need to move at the same time.
+The FY2026 plan is achievable, but the model still flags two things that will determine whether the service line actually delivers the budget in real life: OR throughput and supply/implant economics.
+They are much more manageable—so the operational fix can be tighter and more practical.

-First, the OR capacity gap should be treated as a real operational risk, not a rounding issue.
-The model shows 4,923 OR hours required versus 4,500 available (109% utilization), leaving a shortfall of 423 hours per year.
-If nothing changes, that gap will show up as overtime, delayed cases, staffing friction, or lost volume.
-The most practical “budget-friendly” fix is throughput—specifically turnover and downtime between cases—because it creates capacity without adding fixed cost.
-Even small improvements at scale can be meaningful when you have 3,455 cases.
-This is the one area where an operational initiative can directly protect financial performance in-year.

-Second, supplies are the biggest margin problem in this budget.
-Total net revenue rises by $0.78M, but medical supplies rise by $1.04M (+10.9%), which is large enough to offset most of the growth and drive NOI down.
-That should trigger a focused implant/supply strategy, especially in arthroplasty where the dollars are concentrated (TKR/THR implant costs are a major part of the variable cost structure).
-The goal is not simply “spend less,” but to reduce unit cost per case through standardization, vendor contracting discipline, and tighter preference card management.
-If supplies keep inflating faster than revenue, the service line will keep working harder for less margin.

-Third, the procedure-level view suggests that some OR time is being consumed by low or negative fully-loaded contribution after facility allocation assumptions.
-That does not mean those cases should be avoided—some categories are urgent and must be done—but it does mean the service line should know which procedures are financially fragile and then attack the reasons: charge capture and coding accuracy, denials, implant pricing, and inpatient/facility cost drivers (especially for cases that tend to trigger longer stays or higher overhead allocation).
-When OR time is constrained, improving the economics of the weakest categories is often as important as growing the strongest categories.

-Fourth, yield (net-to-gross) should be treated as a top sensitivity KPI for orthopedics.
-Surgical gross charges are large relative to NOI, which means small yield changes can swing the entire bottom line.
-The model’s payor mix section is not just descriptive—it should drive a monitoring plan during the year: denial rates, documentation completeness, contract performance by payor, and variance between expected and realized net revenue.
-If the service line is already capacity constrained, protecting yield can be more impactful than chasing incremental volume.

-Finally, the quarterly pattern (Q1 negative margin, Q3 strong margin, Q4 near break-even) is a practical planning signal.
-If fixed costs are steady, then uneven case phasing and utilization can create avoidable earnings volatility.
-Block scheduling, clinic access protection, and elective case timing (where clinically appropriate) should be used to reduce “weak quarters.”
-This doesn’t change annual volume, but it can materially improve predictability and reduce operational stress.

-In short: close the OR capacity gap through throughput, stabilize margin through supply/implant unit cost control, fix weak procedure economics through revenue integrity and cost drivers, and manage payor yield as a core lever.
-Those steps directly address the specific pressures and constraints shown in the FY2026 model outputs.
+First, the OR capacity gap should be handled proactively because it’s the kind of issue that turns into overtime, delays, and access problems if it’s ignored.
+The model shows 4,923 OR hours required versus 4,750 available, which implies 104% utilization and a shortfall of 173 hours per year (about 3.3 hours per week).
+It is a clear signal that the plan assumes “near-perfect” flow.
+The lowest-cost way to close this gap is throughput improvement—especially reducing turnover and idle time—because a small gain at this scale covers the entire deficit.
+For example, cutting average turnover by just 5 minutes across 3,455 cases frees roughly 288 OR hours per year, which more than offsets the current 173-hour shortfall.
+If the service line wants to protect access and avoid hidden labor costs, this is the cleanest operational move.

+Second, supplies are still the main financial pressure in FY2026.
+Total revenue grows modestly, but medical supplies are rising much faster than the service line’s revenue growth, which is why NOI declines even with higher surgical volume.
+The response here should be focused and measurable: implant standardization (especially in arthroplasty), vendor contracting discipline, and preference card optimization.
+The purpose is to stabilize unit cost per case so that volume growth doesn’t automatically dilute margin.

+Third, when OR capacity is tight—even at 104%—the service line can’t treat all OR time as equal.
+Some categories generate strong margin per OR hour, while others become financially fragile once facility costs are applied.
+This doesn’t mean avoiding urgent or clinically necessary cases; it means identifying where margins are weak and fixing the drivers: charge capture/coding, denials, implant pricing, standard supply utilization, and care pathway efficiency (especially where inpatient utilization increases cost allocations).
+In a constrained OR environment, improving the economics of weak categories can be just as valuable as growing the strong categories.

+Finally, I would use the quarterly pattern as a planning tool.
+The service line’s profitability is uneven across the year, and fixed cost does not flex down in weaker quarters.
+Aligning block schedules, staffing patterns, and elective case timing (where clinically appropriate) to smooth utilization can reduce avoidable volatility and make performance more predictable.

+In short: the OR is slightly over capacity, but the gap is small enough that a realistic throughput initiative can close it; the bigger financial priority is controlling supply/implant unit cost; and the best way to manage risk is to actively monitor yield and focus improvement efforts on the weakest procedure economics.